Control

 "Okay."

-Dad gave me $100 for clothes, a pathetic amount.
-When I’d started growing, I had my suspicions I'd done more than grow taller.
-While I’d outgrown all of my clothes, I outgrew my undergarments even faster.
-Further investigation indicated I’d gone from a 32A to a 36C, and my hips—well, I definitely had them now.
+Dad gave me $100 for clothes.
+A pathetic amount.
+I had my suspicions I'd grown more than taller.
+While most of my clothes were too small at this point, I had outgrown my undergarments even faster.
+I’d gone from a 32A to a 36C, and my hips—well, I definitely had them.
 On Dad’s budget, I could only afford to purchase one half-decent bra.
 The rest of my wardrobe consisted of necessities: work slacks, blouses, some t-shirts, and a pair of size 11 shoes.

-I woke up Sunday morning at 8:30, and immediately measured myself.
+I woke up Sunday morning at 8:30 and measured myself.
 I'd grown to 6'1", my fastest gain yet.
-Having nowhere to be and no clothes that fit, I went back to bed.
+Having nowhere to be and no clothes that fit, I returned to bed.
 By noon, I hadn't heard a peep from Mom or Dad.
-Mom avoided me if she could help it.
-Dad saw me as a problem he hoped would go away if he ignored it, or threw money at it, or just denied it.
-I stayed in bed until around 2:30, when my hunger got the best of me and I decided to head downstairs wearing only my tight blue cotton panties and a t-shirt so short the undersides of my breasts were visible.
+Mom avoided me entirely.
+Dad saw me as a problem that would go away if he ignored it, or threw money at it, or just denied it.
+I stayed in bed until 2:30, when my hunger got the best of me.
+I headed downstairs wearing only my tight blue cotton underwear and a t-shirt so short the undersides of my breasts peeked out the bottom.

 Mom sat in the living room reading a gossip magazine.
-She saw me coming down the stairs, and her mouth gaped in horror at my appearance.
-I looked back at her with a blank expression and headed straight for the kitchen.
-I'm not sure if I wanted Dad to be in there or not, but the kitchen was empty.
-I ate cereal out of a large Tupperware bowl, and then headed back to my room with a bag of tortilla chips, a box of granola bars, a tray of cold leftover lasagna, and a gallon of water.
+As I reached the bottom of the stairs, her mouth gaped in horror.
+I offered her a blank expression and headed straight for the kitchen.
+I'm not sure I wanted Dad to be in there or not, but the kitchen was empty.
+I ate cereal out of a large Tupperware bowl, and then returned to my room with a bag of tortilla chips, a box of granola bars, a tray of cold leftover lasagna, and a gallon of water.

 From then on, Mom left meals outside my door.